TheMoonThatRises/StudentVue.swift/README.md

 - [ ] More complete structures for returned data
     - [ ] Use the WSDL file to help with the data structure
 - [ ] Use a proper SOAP handler instead of the "hacky" solution
+- [ ] More complete scraper parser - In progress

 ## Library Used